-5.32.26 Ponds 1-4 & Associated Wildlife Corridor
+5.3.2 Ponds 1-4 & Associated Wildlife Corridor

 These former industrial ponds were used to circulate Mill Site process waters.
 Ponds 1, 2, and 4 are man-made ponds.
 They are now seasonal aquatic habitats that capture surface runoff during the wet season and dry up during the summer months.
 Pond 3 consists of two perennial wetlands separated by a culvert.
 Pond 3, while formerly an industrial pond, is also a historical wetland feature that is shown on the 1873 Geodetic Survey map of the Mill Site.
-The Coastal Commission requested that the ponds be connected to the riparian open space and Pond 8 wetland via a wildlife corridor and open space zoning has been added to the Land Use Plan to accomplish this.
-The South Ponds and upland between the ponds encompass approximately 2.4 acres.
+The Coastal Commission requested that the ponds be connected to the riparian open space and Pond 8 wetland via a wildlife corridor.
+Open space zoning has been added to the Land Use Plan to facilitate this.